wolfy-42/simu-documentation/documentation/05_User_Guide.md

-## 5.3 Run Single Test-Case simulation
+## 5.3 Run Single Test-Case (TC) simulation

 It has to be noted that

-1. All test-cases have to be executed executed from the **run** folder > _cd symphony/dev/sim/run_
+1. All TCs have to be executed executed from the **run** folder > _cd symphony/dev/sim/run_
-2. All test-case names have to start with the **tc_** prefix.
+2. All TC names have to start with the **tc_** prefix.
 This is required by the regression automation and results parsing.
-3. Every HDL test-case is paired with an identical in name TCL script.
+3. Every HDL TC is paired with an identical in name TCL script.
+Similarly every HLS TC is paired with an almost identical in name TCL scripts where the suffix might differ for the TCL file to indicate different type of HLS TC execution.
-4. That test-case TCL script is the one actually executed by the SIMU framework.
+4. That TC TCL script is the one actually executed by the SIMU framework.
-5. The test-case TCL script contains some required by SIMU information, such as several pre-configured paths and the test-case name.
+5. The TC TCL script contains some required by SIMU information, such as several pre-configured paths, the test-case name, also one parameter for HLS TC type of execution.

 There are several ways to run simulation of a single test-case.
-They acheive the same result, running a test-case simulation, but are invoked in different ways using:
+They achieve the same result, running a test-case simulation, but are invoked in different ways using:

- * Linux TCL interpreter using tclsh terminal
+a) Linux TCL interpreter using tclsh terminal

- * Simulator vendor TCL CLI in bash terminal
+b) Simulator vendor TCL CLI in bash terminal

- * Simulator vendor TCL terminal in GUI
+c) Simulator vendor TCL terminal in GUI

  * _The three use-cases above can be used with or without the SIMU shell_
  * _The three use-cases above can be used with the run_testcase function form the SIMU shell or by simply "sourcing" the test-case script_